swup/docs/docs/options/options.md

 };
 ```

 ⚠️ **Important Note**: This option was added to Swup due to popular request but should be used with caution.
 When the option is set to `true`, Swup has to disable all native browser scrolling behavior (sets [scrollRestoration](https://developers.google.com/web/updates/2015/09/history-api-scroll-restoration) to `manual`).
-We encourage you do strongly consider the consequences of doing so:
+We encourage you to strongly consider the consequences of doing so:

-The scroll positions on previous page(s) or between page reloads are **not being preserved** (but [can be implemented manually](https://github.com/swup/swup/issues/48#issuecomment-423854819) based on the use case).
-Otherwise, Swup will scroll to the top/#element on `popstate` as the browser would do.
+The scroll positions on previous page(s) or between page reloads are **not being preserved** (but [can be implemented manually](https://github.com/swup/swup/issues/48#issuecomment-423854819), depending on the use case).
+Otherwise, Swup will scroll to the top/#element on `popState` as the browser would do.
 The default value is `false`.

 ## Default Options